Simon Eastwood: Bradford City (loan)

 On 25 July, he joined League Two club Bradford City on loan until the end of the year.
 He made his debut in the 5–0 defeat by Notts County at Meadow Lane on 8 August 2009.
 After 28 appearances (22 in the league) he returned to the Galpharm on 31 December, after Bradford manager Stuart McCall said he needed a more experienced goalkeeper at the club.

 Oxford United

 On 4 June 2010, Eastwood signed a two-year contract with Oxford United, newly promoted to League Two.
 However, Eastwood was second-choice goalkeeper behind ever-present Ryan Clarke, who made 50 appearances in the 2010–11 season.
 After one season at Oxford, having failed to make a first-team appearance, Eastwood was released in May 2011 despite having a year left on his contract.

-F.C Halifax Town
+FC Halifax Town

-On 21 June, Eastwood signed a one-year contract with Conference North club F.C.
-Halifax Town.
+On 21 June, Eastwood signed a one-year contract with Conference North club FC Halifax Town.
 On 13 August he made his debut, against Corby Town.
 He won the competition for first-team place against Phil Senior, making 43 appearances (41 in the league), only missing three league matches.
 However, at the end of the season he opted to sign a contract with local side Bradford Park Avenue instead of signing again for Halifax.